-Today we’re preparing a simple yet satisfying (and delicious!) chicken soup.
+Today we’re preparing a simple yet satisfying (and delicious!)
+Leftover Chicken Noodle Soup that comes together in 30 minutes!
 The soup starts off with richly herbed oven roasted chicken, prepared with a vegetable stock and schmalz broth (more on that below), to which we’ll be adding our vegetables, along with plenty of garlic, herbs, and red pepper.
-While I’m serving today’s soup over orzo, you can substitute in your favorite soup noodle.
+While I’m serving today’s soup over orzo, you can substitute it with your favorite soup noodle.

 Now, without further delay, let’s make some soup!